Printer Diaries: Preparing Images for Print

 Look at images, not megapixels.

 This series of posts will be on getting serious (I hope) about fine-art printing.
-In the film days I didn’t bother developing and printing myself; first I didn’t have the space for a darkroom and then I was reluctant to deal with the chemicals.
-But more importantly, there were plenty of overnight development labs in town and professional print makers that had a certain affinity to art.
-Color rendition wasn’t really an issue to discuss over a 4×5 slide on a color corrected light table.
+In the film days, I didn’t bother developing and printing myself; first, I didn’t have the space for a darkroom, and then I was reluctant to deal with the chemicals.
+More importantly, there were plenty of overnight development labs in town and professional print makers who had a certain affinity for art.
+Color rendition wasn’t an issue to discuss over a 4×5 slide on a color corrected light table.
 And I had a lot of prints done, as they were the only way to enjoy images, except perhaps for 6×6 slide projections.